 Based on one of the most iconic American Overdrive Preamp pedals from the late 1970s, the Double Dodo offers twice the distortion goodness by combining two such pedals in one enclosure.
 The two distortion stages can be used separately with different settings, or stacked, or one can be used to boost the other.
-Although sometimes referred to as an "overdrive", these are actually hard clipping distortion circuits built around LM741 opamps, but with an extremely wide range of distortion intensity.
-The Double Dodo extends the sound range of the pedal that inspired it by offering both symmetrical silicon, asymmetrical silicon/germanium diode and opamp clipping.
-As a result, can be used as a clean boost, for subtle to heavy crunch, full-on distortion and, which both circuits engaged, even as a fuzz.
+Although referred to as an "overdrive", these are actually hard clipping distortion circuits built around LM741 opamps, but with an extremely wide range of distortion intensity.
+The Double Dodo extends the sound range of the pedal that inspired it by offering symmetrical silicon diode clipping, asymmetrical silicon/germanium diode clipping, and opamp clipping.
+As a result, it can be used as a clean boost, for subtle to heavy crunch, full-on distortion, and, with both circuits engaged, even as a fuzz.
 A tone switch allows two voicings for the distortion.
 Works with a 9V DC power supply or a 9V battery.

 The starting point for the Double Dodo was the Vintage Dodo, which had been such a pleasant surprise soundwise that it seemed only logical to develop it further.
 As I have this obsession with adding clipping options to distortion pedals, and some people on the Internet seem to have something of an obsession for for two-DOD250-in-a-box pedals, building just that seemed like the logical step.
 Different names and designs were considered, but eventually abandoned.
 I also kept the "vintage" design of the Vintage Dodo as the brushed metal box with the dodo drawings looked nicer than the painted box with the silhouettes.
 Everything fit so nicely into the horizontal 1590BB enclosure that there was even room for a battery clip, making this my first pedal to allow battery operation.

 It's one of my favourite designs, so I'll be making more Double Dodos whenever I am bored and feel like it.